Bid Decisions on Firm-Fixed Price for Academic Research Contracts Policy

 Policy

-The Bid Decisions on Firm-Fixed Price Contracts Policy establishes a framework for the University of Dayton and the University of Dayton Research Institute to sensibly approach firm-fixed price (FFP) business opportunities.
-The goals are to reduce major financial risk associated with FFP contracting, enhance the chances of successful performance for the Research Institute and its teaming partners on FFP efforts, and maximize Research Institute customers’ satisfaction in the performance of these programs.
+The Bid Decisions on Firm-Fixed Price Contracts Policy establishes a framework for the University of Dayton to sensibly approach firm-fixed price (FFP) business opportunities.
+The goals are to reduce major financial risk associated with FFP contracting and enhancing the chances of successful performance of research projects.

 RESPONSIBILITY FOR ENFORCEMENT, REMEDIES, SANCTIONS